 - Played With in The Devil's Disciple (1959).

-- Douglas Sirk did other films, but his most well known are his 1950s Hollywood melodramas, featuring titles such as All That Heaven Allows, Written on the Wind, and Imitation of Life.
+- Douglas Sirk is understood to "own" the genre as his best-known films are 1950s Hollywood melodramas, featuring titles such as All That Heaven Allows, Magnificent Obsession, Written on the Wind, and Imitation of Life.
 Many of them are retroactively considered Stealth Parodies and sly critiques of American society.
+These films were major commercial successes of the era and inspired the likes of Rainer Werner Fassbinder, Todd Haynes and John Waters among many others.

 - Lars von Trier is a standout example.
 He has by his own admittance one story: A Cutie that's Always Female has her life systematically ruined by a male Jerkass that's frequently a Know-Nothing Know-It-All.
 If that doesn't sound melodramatic enough, there's always plenty of hellish happenings throughout every movie, enough to drive the angst to the extreme.